-Scientists have done studies of teens playing games to earn rewards.
-They report there is higher activity in the areas of the brain that control motivation and pleasure compared with those that control thoughtful decision making.
-This shows that teens may focus more on the rewards and less on drawbacks of decisions.
-Thinking like this could increase a person's risk for using drugs.
+In studies where adolescents played a game to earn rewards, their brain scans showed higher activity in the area of the brain that processes motivation and pleasure (the nucleus accumbens) compared with the area of the brain that guides thoughtful decision making (the prefrontal cortex).
+Scientists think this imbalance in activated brain regions may lead teens to focus more on the possible rewards of a decision than on any drawbacks.
+This could increase a person's risk for using drugs.